AI Image Search — Visual Search Engine

 Visual Search Use Cases

 • Find a product from a photo: Upload a picture of shoes, furniture, electronics, tools, packaging, or clothing to find similar listings and possible model names.
-People often turn to photo-based lookup when text search returns too many irrelevant results.
+A visual search engine can narrow the results by matching the image itself instead of relying on hard-to-guess keywords.

 • Trace image sources: Search a photo or screenshot to find earlier appearances, duplicate posts, or pages that reuse the same visual.
 This is helpful for checking whether a marketplace image, social post, or profile picture appears elsewhere.